Sentello/TradeX/README.md

     ```

 6. Access the dashboard:
-    Open your browser and go to `http://localhost:5000`.
+    - Open your browser and go to `http://localhost:5000`.

 ---

 ## Usage

 ### Webhook Example (testing from curl)
+Webhook port is `5005`
 To place an order via the webhook, use the following examples:

 ```bash